means instead of something or in preference to.

 - “I’d rather stay at home” (I would rather stay at home / I had rather stay at home)

 is used to give advice or tell people what to do.
 The meaning is present or future, not past.
 Always use had, not have.
 After had better, we use the infinitive without ‘to’.
-Had better has same meaning as ‘should’.
+Had better has the same meaning as ‘should’.

-- We had better leave early if we don’t want to be stuck in traffic. (we should leave early if we don’t want to be stuck in traffic. – advice, suggestion)
+- We had better leave early if we don’t want to get stuck in traffic. (we should leave early if we don’t want to get stuck in traffic – advice/suggestion)

 Here the word better is the conditional of the verb ‘to better’ which means to improve or do better than someone else.

 - If you won the race tomorrow, you would better the current top record which was set back in the 1990s!